 Armed with a fashion design degree, minimal marketing experience, and a stubborn determination to learn, I managed to secure a 2018 Rotational Program position at GALE earlier this summer.
 Come October, I will have been at GALE for 4 months.
 In celebration of my inaugural rotation coming to a close, I wanted to share some reflections on what I’ve learned so far.

-Rotational programs are traditionally offered in the business and finance sector, where candidates are sent to different provinces, branches or departments to experience a variety of roles within a company.
-Forbes (2016) endeavored to call rotational programs the solution to retaining millennials; a generation that is becoming notorious for constant job-hopping and rejecting the traditional career ladder, but I don’t buy it, and I don’t think many other millennials do either.
+Graduate development programs are traditionally offered in the business and finance sector, where candidates are sent to different provinces, branches or departments to experience a variety of roles within a company.
+Forbes (2016) endeavored to call graduate development programs the solution to retaining millennials; a generation that is becoming notorious for constant job-hopping and rejecting the traditional career ladder, but I don’t buy it, and I don’t think many other millennials do either.
 Personally, I believe it shows that a company is willing to invest in its people.
-Rotational programs acknowledge that young professionals today don’t just want to work; they want to learn, try different things, and know they have opportunities to grow and transform within their role.
-GALE embraces the rotational program and champions diverse backgrounds as an asset, not a detraction.
-Although I do not have an MBA like some of my other Rotational Associate peers, I have been constantly reminded that from the beginning, everybody matters and I am a part of the team; I am valued.
+These types of programs acknowledge that young professionals today don’t just want to work; they want to learn, try different things, and know they have opportunities to grow and transform within their role.
+GALE embraces the Graduate Development Program and champions diverse backgrounds as an asset, not a detraction.
+Although I do not have an MBA like some of my other Program Associate peers, I have been constantly reminded that from the beginning, everybody matters and I am a part of the team; I am valued.

 My first rotation was in the Communications domain.
 While I expected to enjoy social media management, content creation, and copywriting, what I didn’t expect to enjoy was the research I was given to do on prospective clients and business development.
 The research was exciting because I got to combine my academic skills from school while gaining a better understanding of the industry.
 I worked with a great team that encouraged me to tackle projects I was interested in, and helped to bring my ideas to life.
 In this rotation, I learned that proactivity goes a long way – spare time could quickly be filled by coming up with a plethora of ventures, like content creation, storyboarding articles or organizing administrative resources.
 I am confident that these lessons will prove to be useful in the ensuing rotations.